nicoguaro/FEM-Notes/README.md

 # FEM-Notes
 Class notes for introductory finite element methods using Python based code.
+You can [download it here](https://github.com/jgomezc1/FEM-Notes/raw/master/main.pdf).

 ## IPython Notebooks
 Notebooks in IPython are a powerful tool to present programming/math ideas (and are close to [Literate Programming](http://en.wikipedia.org/wiki/Literate_programming)).
 We have some Notebooks that complements the class notes: